-The amount of compensation that you can expect will highly depend on your individual scenario.
+The amount of compensation your Los Angeles genetic information discrimination lawyer can win in court will highly depend on your individual scenario.
 Some examples of recovered damages include compensatory, emotional distress, pain and suffering, attorney fees, and back pay.
 All of these categories of damages are deliverable under both FEHA (CALGINA) and GINA.

 The amount that a judge can award you will be capped based on the number of employees at the firm.
 For entities with 15 to 100 employees, you can be awarded up to $50,000 in each punitive and compensatory damages.
 For firms with 101 to 200 employees, each is capped at $100,000 in damages.
 When it comes to businesses with 201 to 500 employees, your damages can be $200,000 each.
 For entities with over 500 employees, your punitive and compensatory damages will be capped at $300,000 each.